karip/toisto-aiff-test-suite/README.md

 but hopefully they won't crash reading them.
 The "unspecified" files contain non-ASCII characters in textual fields, which are not allowed by the spec.
 However, macOS Audio Toolbox framework seems to read them as ISO 8859-1 or UTF-8.
+All files in the `invalid` folder have been marked to be ignored in the results.

 ## Expected results (json files)